Ayowolet/People-Counter-App/WRITEUP.md

 My methods to compare models before and after conversion to Intermediate Representations were using the time and inference size of the model before and after conversion.

-The difference between model accuracy pre- and post-conversion was...
+**Accuracy**: There wasn't a noticable difference in the accuracy of the model pre and post conversion.

-The size of the model pre- conversion was 70mb and post-conversion was 68mb
+**Size**: The size of the model pre- conversion was 70mb and post-conversion was 68mb

-The inference time of the model pre-conversion was on average 180.8ms and post-conversion on average was 80ms.
+**Time**: The inference time of the model pre-conversion was on average 180.8ms and post-conversion on average was 80ms.

 ## Assess Model Use Cases